Nikka Zaildar 3

 Nikka Zaildar 3 is a 2019 Indian Punjabi-language romantic-comedy film directed by Simerjit Singh from a screenplay co-written by Jagdeep Sidhu and Gurpreet Singh Palheri.
 The film is third instalment of Nikka Zaildar film series.
 Co-produced by Viacom18 Studios and Patiala Motion Pictures, it stars Ammy Virk, Wamiqa Gabbi, Sonia Kour, and Nirmal Rishi in lead roles.
 The film chronicles the story of Nikka whose father's soul enters his body following his death.
 It also stars Sardar Sohi, Hardeep Gill, Baninder Bunny, Gurmeet Saajan, and Jagdeep Randhawa in supporting roles.
-The film was released on 20 September 2019.The film received negative reviews from critics.
+The film was released on 20 September 2019.
+The film received negative reviews from critics.

 Plot

+Nikka, a young man studying in a college in Patiala Punjab, falls in love with a fellow student, Manraj, and decides to pursue her.
+His difficult home situation does not make this easy as his Grandfather is very cheap and does not like educated daughter-in-laws, or spending money.

+After his grandfather passes away, his grandmother takes over being cheap.

+One day Nikka drinks his grandfather's secret alcohol and pretends to be drunk so he can abuse everyone.